 Drawing on over a decade of experience in nurturing children and families across Montessori, Waldorf, and public school environments, I bring a wealth of knowledge and expertise to my work.
-I hold a Bachelor of Science degree in child development from Texas State University and am currently pursuing a master's degree in family therapy.
-Furthermore, I have successfully completed Parenting Mojo's specialized course in attachment, trauma, and neurodiversity, obtaining my certification as a parent coach.
+I hold a Bachelor of Science degree in child development from Texas State University and am a graduate intern preparing to become a clinical mental health counselor.
+Furthermore, I have successfully completed Anu Family Service's specialized course in attachment, trauma, and neurodivergence, obtaining my certification as a parent coach.

-During my time as a Gifted Specialist at Round Rock ISD, I developed a profound interest in pediatric brain development, neurodiversity, and executive functioning.
-This fascination motivated me to dive into current research, exploring practices that empower my students and their families to overcome challenges and foster confidence.
+During my time as a Gifted Specialist at Round Rock ISD, I developed a profound interest in pediatric brain development, neurodivergence, and executive functioning.
+This fascination motivated me to dive into current research, exploring practices that empowered my students and their families to overcome challenges and foster confidence.

-Through this transformative journey, I gained a personal understanding of neurodiversity, uncovering the neurodiversity within my own family and myself.
-This personal connection ignites my passion for advocating for the needs of the neurodiverse population, embracing their unique strengths, and approaching each person's journey with unwavering compassion.
+Through this transformative journey, I gained a personal understanding of neurodiversity, uncovering the neurodivergence within my own family and myself.
+This personal connection ignites my passion for advocating for the needs of the neurodivergent population, embracing unique strengths, and approaching each person's journey with unwavering compassion.

-My objective is to create a supportive and affirming space for individuals and families, guiding them to unlock their full potential and attain meaningful growth and well-being.
+My objective is to create a supportive and affirming space for individuals and families, guiding them to unlock their unique authenticity and attain meaningful growth and well-being.
 I firmly believe that one's true essence should not be compromised in order to thrive in this world.

 Neurodiversity is not a problem to be fixed.
 It is an inherent part of who you are.
-In a world that may not always accommodate neurodiversity, it is essential to find strategies and accommodations that level the playing field and celebrate the unique strengths that come with it.
+In a world that may not always accommodate neurodivergence, it is essential to find strategies and accommodations that level the playing field while also celebrating and growing our unique strengths.

 Meeting individual needs cannot be confined to a one-size-fits-all approach.
-The multitude of research-backed and data-driven techniques employed by parents, teachers, and professionals can sometimes create conflicts.
-If you've experienced confusion or frustration when these methods didn't align with your family's needs, know that you're not alone.
+The multitude of data-driven techniques employed by parents, teachers, and other professionals can cause confusion or frustration when these methods don't support your family's needs.
+Know that you're not alone.

 While teaching children better behavior is often emphasized by parenting experts, it is crucial to consider their neurodevelopmental readiness for such lessons.
 Building a strong foundation for supporting children involves prioritizing love, safety, connection, and coregulation with caring adults.
 These elements lay the groundwork for effective guidance and positive growth.